 I’m in good health and comfortable in my home.
 Why should I consider a retirement community now?

 Kendal at Oberlin is a continuing care retirement community, also known as a life plan community.
 We offer a vibrant lifestyle that fosters continued growth and independence and the building of strong social relationships with your fellow residents.
 These social connections are invaluable.
 Our coordinated health care services are there when you need them, supporting you as limitations may emerge, always trying to maintain the maximum level of independence possible.

 Since all of our Residence and Care Agreements include some degree of long term care coverage in the fee structure, there are requirements for entry.
 A person (or persons) must be able to live safely in the apartment or cottage under consideration.
 By waiting until you need care, you may not qualify for one of these contracts.

 So how do you know if the time is right to consider a move?
 Consider these questions: Do you find that upkeep of your home has become more of a burden than a pleasure?
 Do you want to travel more, or pursue a new hobby, but feel you don’t have the time because of household demands?
 Would you enjoy letting someone else handle some of the meal preparation?
 Are you concerned about having family members make difficult decisions about your health care needs?
 Are you inclined to plan for your own future needs?
 If you answered yes to some of these questions, maybe it’s time to consider making a change.

-Hello Maggie.
+Hello Elisabeth.
 I really appreciate all the information about Kendal, and we are very interested in joining the community.
 I’d like to know if we can afford Kendal before we put a deposit down.
 Can you help me figure this out?